sje30/eglen2015/README.md

     http://192.168.59.103:8787/   ## mac, windows users

-From that session, you can then view the vignette.
+From that session, you can then view the vignette with `vignette("eglen2015")` or re-build it from source with the command `tools::buildVignettes("eglen2015")`

 Thanks to the [Rocker](https://github.com/rocker-org) team for the R-based docker images, on which this work is based.